LI governance and structure

 The Board has legal responsibility for the LI, meets 4 times a year and has up to 13 members made up of:

-- Chair of each of the 3 Standing Committees (Education &Membership, Policy & Communications, and Technical)
+• Chair of each of 3 Standing Committees (Education & Careers, Knowledge & Practice, Policy & Public Affairs)

 About the LI Advisory Council